-If the vehicle has a traction system, it can often help to free a stuck vehicle.
-Refer to the vehicle's traction system in the Index.
 If stuck too severely for the traction system to free the vehicle, turn the traction system off and use the rocking method.
+See StabiliTrak® System on page 9-27.

 If the vehicle's tires spin at high speed, they can explode, and you or others could be injured.
 The vehicle can overheat, causing an engine compartment fire or other damage.
-Spin the wheels as little as possible and avoid going above 55 km/h (35 mph).
+Spin the wheels as little as possible and avoid going above 56 km/h (35 mph).